RoDFOPAV49bGd/JJXZbdBayXaTn/README.md

 # Question 2
 For this lab, create 2 instances on AWS

-We will choose *Amazon Linux 2* as our OS
+We will choose **Amazon Linux 2** as our OS

 Instance 1 will be our cronos node

 Instance 2 will be our telemetry node

-Install ansible on both instances
+Install ansible and git on both instances
 ```sh
 sudo amazon-linux-extras install ansible2 -y
 sudo yum install git -y